cyrulnic/NoStRa/README.md

 The repository also contains the R code of several hybrid ensemble filters (EnKF, EnVar, HBEF by Tsyrulnikov and Rakitko, Physica D, 2017, and the hybrid-HBEF or HHBEF that combines all the above filters) in an environment with the DSADM as the ``model of truth'', and R scripts used to compute the model’s and the filters’ spatio-temporal statistics.

 Reference:
 Michael Tsyrulnikov and Alexander Rakitko.
-Impact of non-stationarity of prior covariances on hybrid ensemble filters: a study with a doubly stochastic advection-diffusion-decay model of truth.
-To be submitted to Quart.
+Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model of truth.
+Revised version to be submitted to Quart.
 J. Roy.
 Meteorol.
-Soc., September 2018.
+Soc., March 2018.